 6. The Staintune parts I have used are very high quality with excellent fit and finish.
 Vince

 1. Epco.
 US The EPCO mufflers are louder than stock, but not by much.
-Fit and finish on the mufflers seems quite good.
-The EPCO headers can be a little troublesome to install, but manageable. —Steve
+The fit and finish on the mufflers seem quite good.
+The EPCO headers can be a little troublesome to install but manageable. —Steve

-2. Epco got a bad reputation for poor fit and it was due to old tooling.
+2. Epco got a bad reputation for poor fit, and it was due to old tooling.
 It is felt that the new tooling makes a good product.
-They are less expensive than Kiehan that fits better.
+They are less expensive than the Kiehan, which fits better.

 3. My Epco mufflers are quieter than my stock mufflers, but that’s not a fair comparison because one of my stock mufflers (the BMW replacement one) had holes rusted in it.
 They sounded awful and made the bike impossible to tune by ear. 🙂 Ed

 4. I have the Epco mufflers on my 75/5.
-They have a deeper, more resonate tone than the stock ones.
+They have a deeper, more resonant tone than the stock ones.
 Probably a bit louder but not excessive.
-To my eye the smoother finish of the Epcos is more pleasing than all those seams on the stock mufflers.
+To my eye, the smoother finish of the Epcos is more pleasing than all those seams on the stock mufflers.
 Native/5

 7. had Epco make a system to order. very pleased with the communication. and product. oh … and it’s CONSIDERABLY louder.

-I didn’t have the fitment, quality or customer service problems that PAS had.
-I think there are too much negative posts based on his experience.
+I didn’t have PAS’s fitment, quality, or customer service problems.
+I think there are too many negative posts based on his experience.
 Both the EPCO and Staintune have good thick wall tubing.
-V.

 CUSTOMER SERVICE: I haven’t mentioned the H-pipe (replaces collector box) because I never received it, although I had paid for it.
-The package I received contained headers, mufflers, x-over clamp and 2 gaskets.
+I received package headers, mufflers, x-over clamp, and 2 gaskets.
 NO H-pipe.
-I phoned immediately and was told that it was shipped the same time, same method, but separately because one parcel would be too big, and I should receive it shortly.
-Over the next few weeks I made numerous calls, left recorded messages, and spoke to 2 people who assured me that it would be checked into and someone would call me.
-It went on and my anxiety went up.
+I phoned immediately and was told that it was shipped at the same time, the same method, but separately because one parcel would be too big, and I should receive it shortly.
+Over the next few weeks, I made numerous calls, left recorded messages, and spoke to 2 people who assured me that it would be checked into and someone would call me.
+It went on, and my anxiety went up.
 They never once contacted me.
-About 7 weeks after the supposed shipment of the H-pipe I returned everything with a letter documenting the defects, my displeasure with their service, and demanded a refund.
+About 7 weeks after the supposed shipment of the H-pipe, I returned everything with a letter documenting the defects, my displeasure with their service, and demanded a refund.
 No refund, no call, no response at all.

-Armed with measurements, pictures and all pertinent documents I called Visa.
+Armed with measurements, pictures, and all pertinent documents, I called Visa.
 Their dispute policy allows the merchant 30 days after the return before they take any action.
-After 30 days had passed I called them again and sent them the requested documentation.
-3 days later I had a full credit to my account.
+After 30 days had passed, I called them again and sent them the requested documentation.
+3 days later, I had full credit to my account.
 Perhaps coincidence, perhaps Visa muscle.

 Supertrapp, made in USA http://www.supertrapp.com They don’t seem to have BMW specific mufflers.

-1. The exhaust pipes and mufflers I replaced on my 1990 R100 GS/PD were Supertrapp.
+1. I replaced the exhaust pipes and mufflers on my 1990 R100 GS/PD were Supertrapp.
 The tubing is much thinner and lighter than the EPCO or Staintune.
-The pipes were not as highly polished as the others and they didn’t heat-color evenly giving them a funny mottled appearance.
-The thin walled mufflers sounded great but the mounts were welded to the muffler without re-enforcement and caused the thin wall to crack several times.
+The pipes were not as highly polished as the others, and they didn’t heat color evenly, giving them a funny mottled appearance.
+The thinly walled mufflers sounded great, but the mounts were welded to the muffler without re-enforcement and caused the thin wall to crack several times.
 Vince

-2. In line with Vince’s experience, but on a more positive note.
+2. In line with Vince’s experience, but more positively.
 The Supertrapp is more of a genuine performance/track item.
 Although they have pretty welds, the surface finish makes no attempt to look as “pretty” as a stock or similar system.

 1. Mac seems to be out of business.
-Factory made custom exhaust systems that would fit and work mostly without a need for rejetting.
+Factory made custom exhaust systems that would fit and work mostly without a need for re-jetting.
 My bike had the MAC Wispertones.
-I got them used from IBMWR web site and they lasted 2 years.
-After I got them the rear baffle end part failed and no way to repair them.
-The chrome was good and they were loud, but not abusive. motorrun
+I got them used from the IBMWR website, and they lasted 2 years.
+After I got them, the rear baffle end part failed, with no way to repair them.
+The chrome was good, and they were loud but not abusive.

-3. Don’t know how many comments you have on Mac mufflers but I have a couple sets.
+3. Don’t know how many comments you have on Mac mufflers, but I have a couple of sets.
 The first is on the black ’81 R100 I rode to the May rally.
 A little louder than stock but not obnoxious.
 They fit well and bolted up with no problems.
 I bought them used and have had them on the bike for over 1 year and no problems.
-The second set (also bought used) are on a 1980 R65.
-The only complaint I have with these is the fit over the headpipe is quite loose.
-I used a tailpipe expander on the ends of the headpipes to stretch ’em out a bit and that helped.
+The second set (also bought used) is on a 1980 R65.
+The only complaint I have with these is the fit over the head pipe is quite loose.
+I used a tailpipe expander on the ends of the head pipes to stretch ’em out a bit, and that helped.

-I have heard some post that they rotted/rusted in a short period of time but I have not experienced this and so far am happy with them.
+I have heard some posts that rotted/rusted in a short time, but I have not experienced this and am happy with them.
 I guess the only minus would be that the l/h side muffler has to come off to pull the rear axle… Regards, Justin B.

 Photo of the /6 style lifted from their website